eschnett/spack-test/ISSUES.md

 * Python version incorrectly determined

-By itself, Spack tries to install `python @2`.
+By itself, Spack tries to install `python @2.7`.
 This version does not even exist (is not listed in Python's package).
 The install fails because this version cannot be downloaded or does not have a checksum.

 Work-around: Require explicitly `python @2.7.12`.

+See LLNL/spack#1280.

 * `spack reindex` is broken